NLP in PowerBI

 Hopefully this next step should be simple.
 To get stuff running in Jupyter you will have needed to install the modules etc. so as long as Power BI is using the same Python environment that you are this should work fine.

-First step is to extract and load your data - this is pretty core to Power BI so I am not going to go through it other than to say that the code here is the same as with the spaCy example and expecting a inputs of id|text with those headers and only those columns.
+with those headers and only those columns.
 If you have more columns that you want to include do it in another query and join in your data model - the same is true if you have two (or more) text columns you can either add them all as sperare queries.

 The source I am using is on SharePoint and is a CSV but the advantage of using Power Query on this is it is very easy to pull in data from wherever you want.
 The data has been processed and converted including filtering out blanks (even though the code will also check for this).

-Once your data looks like this: image-center Click on the Transform tab and the Run Python Script button in the far right: image-center Paste your code into the box that pops up and click on OK to run.
-Once the preview has loaded you will see a list of data frames, one is the original data set and the other is the new_df frame the script created: image-center To load the new_df data you can just click on table in the corresponding value column and that import the data frame and automatically do things like changing data types: image-center Then you can load that to your model and join it up with other data sets and if you include both way filters can do some really cool stuff: image-center
+Once your data looks like this: Click on the Transform tab and the Run Python Script button in the far right: Paste your code into the box that pops up and click on OK to run.
+Once the preview has loaded you will see a list of data frames, one is the original data set and the other is the new_df frame the script created: To load the new_df data you can just click on table in the corresponding value column and that import the data frame and automatically do things like changing data types: Then you can load that to your model and join it up with other data sets and if you include both way filters can do some really cool stuff:

 As you can see I have included in this template NER (code bellow), RAKE which I will do a separate posts about and TextBlob which is sentiment analysis and something that there will be many more posts about!